Course overview

 Work experience

-You'll have access to specialised anatomy facilities and physical health laboratories to develop your practical skills, and complete 1,100 hours of supervised placements in healthcare settings.
+You'll have access to specialised anatomy facilities and physical health laboratories to develop your practical skills, and will complete 1,100 hours of supervised placements in healthcare settings.

 Hear from our students